Phatcm/coworking-space-microservice/README.md

 Once applied, Terraform will create all necessary infrastructure components, including your EKS cluster and VPC.

 ### 2. **Building and Pushing Docker Images**
-Currently the Codebuild is not using web hook, so the step to use AWS Codebuild for docker image creation:
+Currently the Codebuild is using web hook, so the step to use AWS Codebuild for docker image creation:
+- Create Github access token with read & webhook permission in Setting > Developer setting > Fined grain token
 - Login into AWS Portal
 - Search for AWS Codebuild
 - Select Buil Projects in the left panel
+- Update the Github permission by adding the token in Project details > Source
 - Press Start Build to trigger the process
 - Update ECR image url in k8s/coworking/coworking.yaml